 The 2021 Summer/Fall exploration program focused on advancing the project towards the completion of a preliminary economic assessment.
 This included diamond drilling for both metallurgical and resource expansion purposes, an extensive program of 3D induced polarization geophysics as well as camp upgrades to support future drilling and exploration activities.
 3 holes were drilled at the Blende project after completing significant camp revitalization work.

-During the three months ended November 30, 2022 the Company worked with consultants to plan upcoming exploration.
 The Company holds 260 mineral claims in Yukon, Canada.
 The claims are in good standing as follows: 38 claims to December 2027, 152 claims to December 2028 and 70 claims to December 2029.

 RESULTS OF OPERATIONS